How to Make Your Nonprofit Attractive to Corporate Sponsors

 - Showing community responsibility or corporate social responsibility

 - Building the company's credibility and educating the public about its products and services

 - Persuading the public to sample a new product or to demonstrate a new product or service

 - Entertaining key clients when sponsoring cultural or athletic events

 - Nurturing talent and teaching new skills to employees

 It's not enough to sell your mission to a corporation.
-Martin says that nonprofits should price their proposals on their promotional value.
-Sponsors must be able to see the commercial opportunities of an event, cause or organization.
+Martin says nonprofits should price their proposals on their promotional value.
+Sponsors must be able to see the commercial opportunities of an event, cause, or organization.

 To see if your organization is ready for a corporate sponsor, Martin suggests this checklist:

 - Do you keep in touch with your followers through e-mail, website, events, newsletters, social media, or advertising?
 Many large nonprofits have all of these.
 However, if yours is a small nonprofit, you still can compete within your local community.

 - What do you know about your demographics?
 Do you know who engages with your cause and why?
 Where do they live?
 How far do they drive?
 Are they repeat users, donors, volunteers?
 Are they young families, empty nesters, or teens?